Our iPhone 12 thoughts so far: Camera upgrades, lidar, and that new design

 As far as price, the iPhone 12 Mini starts at $699, the same as last year's 11.
 The iPhone 12 starts at $799.
 Prices for the 12 Pro and 12 Pro Max stay at $999 and $1,099 respectively.
 (See the chart below for a full price breakdown, including international prices.)
 Meanwhile the iPhone 11 dropped to $599, the iPhone XR is $499 and an iPhone SE starts at $399.

-Preorders for the iPhone 12 and 12 Pro start today and both phones will be available Oct.
+Preorders for the iPhone 12 and 12 Pro are live now and both phones will be available Oct.
 23. Starting Nov.
 6, you can preorder the iPhone 12 Pro Max and 12 Mini which will ship on Nov.
 13. On paper it seems like a good year to upgrade your iPhone, but note that we still need to test all of the new phones out.

 Between the prices, the choice in sizes, support for 5G and the cameras there's a lot to be excited and confused about.
 Here's a breakdown of all the major features on the new iPhones and what makes them different.